AlexBabescu/freqtrade_3commas/README.md

 # Limitations and future work

 Currently this only supports sending buy signals.

-I plan in the future to also add sell signals.
+TODO:

+* send sell signals
+* turn this into a python package

 Have fun!